Dyffryn Gardens' paintings appeal

 The most notable is ‘The Imprisoned Soul’, it was found tucked away and leaning against a wall in the White Library.
 It is oil on canvas, signed and dated Margaret Lindsay Williams 1920 and measures approx. 5 x 6 feet but no longer has its frame.

-It is a striking painting that depicts a women tempted by material things.
+It is a striking painting that depicts a woman tempted by material things.
 Skeleton hands hold a tempting tray of jewels while her soul is locked away in a prison cell.
 The subject holds a dagger to her throat at the same point where the painting has a large tear.
 It is part of a body of Williams’s work that reflected dark and religious themes and caused political controversy, following her focus on death in the Great War.

 The other three paintings were discovered in a back room behind the kitchen.
 They are also oil on canvas but are perhaps designed as part of an interior decoration scheme rather than as individual paintings.
 All four paintings have been moved to safe and condition controlled storage.